NOTE: This page contains fairly large jpg and gif files so it

 Terminal ballistics is the science of what happens when the bullet strikes the target (and thus the mechanism of incapacitation).
 For a very long time this field was based on myths, misunderstandings, and in many cases outright misstatements.
 It wasn't until accurate and consistent tissue simulants and modern high speed x-ray photography started to be utilized that much of what happens began to be understood more fully.
 Even today there is still a lot of terminal "bull-istics" being put forth by self-styled experts based on so-called "street data," pet theories of the proponent, and some cases even manufacturer's incentives.
 However, those who have taken the time to research the subject and who understand the medical principles involved have learned to separate the bull from the bullets.

-Note that while we are primarily talking about projectiles used in self defense the principal hold for hunting ammunition.
+Note that while we are primarily talking about projectiles used in self defense the principals hold for hunting ammunition.

 I have broken this page into two separate pages to speed up load time.